350ppm's tag archives

-Last week, I was fortunate to be an attendee at the Climate Reality Leadership Corps training with Al Gore.
-A thousand people from around the world- 58 countries and 47 US states- made the pilgrimage to San Francisco to be part of this training and that alone was truly inspirational.
+Last week, I was fortunate to attend a Climate Reality Leadership Corps training with Al Gore.
+A thousand people from around the world- 58 countries and 47 US states- made the pilgrimage to San Francisco to be part of this training.
+And, that alone was truly inspirational.
 Bette Midler was in the house.
-Grammy Award winner Kathy Mattea spoke about her story and journey with the Climate Project and the language of nonviolent communication.
-One very striking point is that while the U...
+Grammy Award winner… Continue reading

 Island President: Mohamed Nasheed and a People’s Fight for Survival